 When these injuries occur, it is important to consult with a New Jersey bike accident lawyer as soon as possible to build a defense and ensure your claim is as strong as possible.
 To learn more or begin discussing your claim, consult with an injury attorney in New Jersey today.

 Bike Accidents and Liability

-When a bicycle is involved in an accident with a motor vehicle, the bicyclist is more likely to suffer injury than the driver of the vehicle.
+When a bicycle is involved in an accident with a motor vehicle, the bicyclist is more likely to suffer a debilitating injury than the driver of the vehicle.
 Even though all states enforce roadway safety for bicyclists, accidents can occur.
 Cyclists must follow “side-of-the-road” rules, limiting them to biking on the far right side of the road or in a designated bike lane.
 However, law-abiding bicyclists still risk colliding with open doors of parked cars or being hit by a driver turning right.

 Unless stated otherwise, bicycles have the same rights to roadways as vehicles.
 Bicyclists are entitled to a full lane if a bike lane is unavailable.
 Bicyclists must keep to the far right lane of a roadway and have the right of way as long as they are in the correct lane.
 If an accident or collision with a car occurs while a cyclist is following road rules, the operator of the vehicle is typically liable for the accident.

 Drivers are required by law to give cyclists adequate room on the roadways.
 This ruling applies to both parked and moving cars.
 A person in a parked car is responsible for checking to ensure that their car door is not opened until after a cyclist has passed to avoid “dooring” accidents.